The NTv2 (National Transformation Version 2) file standard was developed by the "Department of Natural Resources of Canada" in the middle nineties.

 In the example shown in Fig. 5, three coordinate grids are arranged one upon the other.
 Only when a coordinate falls through all exopolygonal grid meshes it lies outside of the polygonal validity and is excluded from the reference system transition.

 The source code developed in the programming language C for the evaluation of NTv2 files with Polygonal Validity Scopes in Hierarchical grid structure can be purchased as a license by manufacturers of GIS and geodetic software for use in own software from at the engineering society KilletSoft GbR.

 Graphical representation of an NTv2 file before and after processing

 The following two figures are evaluations from the program NTv2Poly.
 For each of the 862 thousand grid meshes contained in the grids of the NTv2 files, a test-wise coordinate transformation has been performed.
 Valid results are shown in different light blue shades depending on the grid.
 The quadrangular grids of the NTv2 files are shown as red frames.

 Fig. 6 shows the structure of an NTv2 file from whole Canada as developed and published by the Canadian authorities.

 Of course, this NTv2 file does not use Polygonal Validity Scopes.

-There are four basic grids arranged side by side with many small subgrids on top of them.
+There are four basic grids arranged side by side with many small local grids on top of them.

-The subgrids map the large cities and densely populated regions with smaller grid meshes in higher accuracy.
+The small local grids map the large cities and densely populated regions with smaller grid meshes in higher accuracy.

-The quasi-rectangular ground grids capture very large areas, which lie outside the territory of Canada.
+The quadrangular ground grids capture very large areas, which lie outside the territory of Canada.